AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ## List of changes {#list-of-changes}

 ### Assets {#assets}

+**Product enhancements**

+* The export version of API package `package com.day.cq.dam.handler.standard.msoffice` supported by `dam-handler` bundle is upgraded to 6.0.0 (CQ-4279059).
+If you are using the package `com.day.cq.dam.handler.standard.msoffice` in your custom implementation, then it is advised that you compile your `dam-handler` bundle with the latest uber jar.

+**Fixes**

 * Metadata for some PDF documents is not updated and saved to the PDF on modifying its title (NPR-31575).